Frostic (FROST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Frostic Historical Price

-According to the latest data gathered on Frostic live price page, the current price of Frostic is 0.00350785USD.
-The circulating supply of Frostic(FROST) is 500.00M FROST , giving it a market capitalization of $1.75M.
+According to the latest data gathered on Frostic live price page, the current price of Frostic is 0.00317205USD.
+The circulating supply of Frostic(FROST) is 500.00M FROST , giving it a market capitalization of $1.59M.

 The Frostic Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FROST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.